faisal masjid

 Faisal Masjid History

-The history of Faisal Masjid Islamabad begins in 1966.
+The Faisal Masjid Islamabad history dates all the way back to 1966.
 Saudi King Faisal bin Abdul-Aziz visited Pakistan and supported the government’s plan to build a grand national mosque in Islamabad.
 That royal gesture sparked a two-decade journey.

 In 1969, an international competition was held.
 Architects from 17 countries submitted 43 designs.
 The winner was Vedat Dalokay, a Turkish architect, whose bold tent-shaped concept stood out from all the rest.